garris/BackstopJS/README.md

 BackstopJS automates visual regression testing of your responsive web UI by comparing DOM screenshots over time.

+## !!
+Notification board !!
+Due to some recent updates to the repo the latest version will produce the following error: ```Error: Failed to launch chrome!``` If you want to avoid that please use a previous stable version instead, such as v3.9.5.
+If you are using docker please use the (crtl/cmd + F) "dockerCommandTemplate" and specify a version.

 ## Version 3 Features

 - In-browser reporting UI with...